mimosa67/pukka/README.md

 This script uses code by Frédéric Galusik, from his pkgtxt2db, gratefully acknowledged.
 It also depends on his python-parsepkgtxt, available from Salix repos or via pip.

+Many thanks too to laprjns, JRD and gapan for advice and testing.

 pukka -h gives a rundown of the options, but the main ones are:

 -p to give information on a particular package